aryansrivastav1/weather-app/README.md

-WeatherNow is a global weather information portal which fetches general weather data via RapidAPI API to the web application.
+This weather application is a global weather information portal which fetches general weather data via RapidAPI API to the web application.